Send Your Transactional Surveys Using Retently's Zapier Integration

 - New Paid Order: Triggers whenever a new purchase is “paid”.
 You can choose a different order status like pending or refunded (with line item support).

-- New Cancelled Order: Triggers whenever an order is “cancelled” (with line item support).
+- New Cancelled Order: Triggers whenever an order is “canceled” (with line item support).

 - New Product: Triggers when a new product is added to your Shopify store.